-- Investment in foreign securities presents additional risk.
-Foreign risk is the risk that foreign securities will be more volatile than U.S. securities due to such factors as adverse economic, currency, political, social or regulatory developments in a country, including government seizure of assets, excessive taxation. limitations on the use or transfer of assets, the lack of liquidity or regulatory controls with respect to certain industries or differing legal and/or accounting standards. - Certain ETFs held by the trust invest in securities issued by companies headquartered or incorporated in countries considered to be emerging markets.
+Certain ETFs held by the trust ٠ invest in securities issued by companies headquartered or incorporated in countries considered to be emerging markets.
 Because their financial markets may be very small, prices of financial instruments in emerging market countries may be volatile and difficult to determine.
 Financial instruments of issuers in these countries may have lower overall liquidity than those of issuers in more developed countries.
 Financial and other reporting by companies and government entities also may be less reliable or difficult to obtain in emerging market countries.
 In addition, foreign investors are subject to a variety of special restrictions in many emerging market countries.
 Shareholder claims and regulatory actions that are available in the U.S. may be difficult or impossible to pursue in emerging market countries.
-Risks of investing in developing or emerging countries also include the possibility of investment and trading limitations, delays and disruptions in settlement transactions, market manipulation concerns, political uncertainties and dependence on
+Risks of investing in developing or emerging countries also include the possibility of investment and trading limitations, delays and disruptions in settlement transactions, market manipulation concerns, political uncertainties and dependence on international trade and development assistance.

-- international trade and development assistance. - Certain ETFs held by the trust invest in securities whose value may be dependent on currency exchange rates.
+Certain ETFs held by the trust may invest in securities whose value may be dependent on currency exchange rates.
 The U.S. dollar value of these securities may vary with fluctuations in foreign exchange rates.
-Most foreign currencies have fluctuated widely in value against the U.S. dollar for various economic and political reasons such as the activity level of large international commercial banks, various central banks, speculators, hedge funds and other buyers and sellers of foreign currencies. - Certain ETFs held by the trust are non-diversified.
-A non-diversified fund may invest a larger portion of its assets in the securities of a limited number of issuers and may be more sensitive to any single economic, business, political or regulatory occurrence affecting an issuer than a diversified fund.
-Poor performance by any one of these issuers would adversely affect the fund to a greater extent than a more broadly diversified fund. - The sponsor does not actively manage the portfolio.
-The trust will generally hold, and may, when creating additional units, continue to buy, the same securities even though a security's outlook, market value or yield may have changed. - Inflation may lead to a decrease in the value of assets or income from investments. - The trust may be susceptible to potential risks through breaches in cvbersecurity.
+Most foreign currencies have fluctuated widely in value against the U.S. dollar for various economic and political reasons such as the activity level of large international commercial banks, various central banks, speculators, hedge funds and other buyers and sellers of foreign currencies.

+- The trust invests in securities issued by mid-capitalization companies and certain ETFs held by the trust may invest in securities issued by small-capitalization and/or midcapitalization companies.
+These securities customarily involve more investment risk than securities of large-capitalization companies.
+Smallcapitalization and mid-capitalization companies may have limited product lines, markets or financial resources and may be more vulnerable to adverse general market or economic developments. - Share prices or distributions on the securities in the trust may decline during the life of the trust.
+There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare distributions in the future and, if declared, whether they will remain at current levels or increase over time. - The trust may be susceptible to potential risks through breaches in cybersecurity.
 A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
 In addition. cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.